tscswcn/go-web-hello-world/README.md

-kubeadm init --pod-network-cidr=192.168.0.0/16 then install  cni netowrk plugin, for exmaple using  flannel plugin if want to add second node, using  kubeadm join  to add  worker to cluster, if no the second noede, We need taintd master before deploy deployedment。
+kubeadm init --pod-network-cidr=192.168.0.0/16 then install  cni netowrk plugin, for exmaple using  flannel plugin if want to add second node, using  kubeadm join  to add  worker to cluster

+kubeadm join 10.0.1.6:6443 --token stjqkg.lekdd97htlan20ek --discovery-token-ca-cert-hash sha256:4ce61ff16c69c680d12247250ed1b2108c90dd1bf53d7504dfaf35a350ab5976

+if no the second noede, We need taint master before deploy deployedment。
+using "kubectl describe  node ubuntu " to expalain the taint on the master node to untaint using "-", then We can see the pods can be located in the only master node, other we have to add work node the cluster for deploy deployment.

 Task 10: deploy the hello world container in the kubernetes above and expose the service to nodePort 31080